Flexget/Flexget/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 Before opening an issue, verify:

-- Is this a feature request?
-Post it on https://feathub.com/Flexget/Flexget
 - Is this an issue with webui?
 Make an issue over on https://github.com/Flexget/webui
 - Did you recently upgrade?
 Look at the Change Log and Upgrade Actions to make sure that you don't need to make any changes to your config https://flexget.com/ChangeLog https://flexget.com/UpgradeActions
 - Are you running FlexGet as a daemon?
 Stop it completely and then start it again https://flexget.com/CLI/daemon